-Twenty years of continuous operation is impressive, but isn’t all that old in the scheme of things.
-Even so, Alexi’s has had a bit of an old-school feeling ever since it first opened in 1994, and most of the clientele, which often includes business and government leaders, seem content with that.
-The cuisine has Italian and Greek influences but might be most accurately described as “continental, “ a classification seldom seen in 2014, but still an apt way of describing a mix of cuisines from Europe, usually presented in a non-threatening, semi-Americanized format.
+More than 20 years of continuous operation is impressive, especially without dramatic changes.
+The restaurant has had a bit of an old-school feeling ever since it first opened in 1994, and most of the clientele, which often includes business and government leaders, seem content with that.
+The cuisine has Italian and Greek influences and might have at one time been described as “continental, “ a classification seldom seen today, but still an apt way of describing a mix of cuisines from Europe, usually presented in a non-threatening, semi-Americanized format.

-The wine selection, like the food, draws heavily from western Europe and Mediterranean.
-Smooth, medium-bodied wines like a Principato merlot-cabernet blend exemplify the wine list.
+The wine selection, like the food, draws heavily from western Europe and the Mediterranean.
+Expect a selection of Italian and domestic vintages with occasional guests from elsewhere.
 Beer isn’t a big emphasis here, but there are a few draft choices and about dozen more bottled options with New Belgium brews the most interesting on the menu.
 Among the appetizers, the most easily shared option is the bruschetta, a mix of two traditional slices with basil, garlic, and tomato and two slices of “Alexi’s special” with roasted red peppers and feta cheese.